Marcy Kaptur: Patent reform

 Kaptur opposed the America Invents Act, which overhauled the U.S. patent system by shifting from a "first to invent" to a "first to file" framework.
 She argued that the change hurt small businesses, stating, "Our patent system is the finest in the world... the proposed solutions are special fixes that benefit these few giants at the expense of everyone else."

 She later co-sponsored the Restoring America's Leadership in Innovation Act, which aimed to strengthen inventors’ property rights.
 The bill proposed eliminating the administrative review process that allows the public to challenge the validity of patents, a process originally designed to prevent misuse of the patent system.

 Immigration reform

-Kaptur was one of 38 Democrats to vote against the DREAM Act in 2010.
-Even though the bill passed the House, it ultimately failed in the Senate.
-She later supported the measure, voting in favor of the DREAM Act in 2021.
-Kaptur voted against the Equal Representation Act in 2024, which proposed excluding noncitizens ineligible to vote from the population counts used to determine congressional representation.

 In February 2025, Kaptur raised concerns about Elon Musk's U.S. citizenship status, questioning his allegiance due to his multiple nationalities.
 Speaking outside the Capitol, Kaptur remarked, "Mr. Musk has just been here 22 years.
 And he’s a citizen of three countries.
 I always ask myself the question, with the damage he’s doing here, when push comes to shove, which country is his loyalty to?
 South Africa?
 Canada?
 Or the United States?
 And he’s only been a citizen, I’ll say again, 22 years."
-Kaptur's remarks quickly drew backlash on social media, with many users criticizing them as nativist rhetoric.